JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_post.md

-# Update a synchronizationProfile
+# Create an educationSynchronizationProfile

-Updates properties for an existing [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
+Create a request for a new school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
+[Query the status](educationsynchronizationprofilestatus_get.md) to get the status of the profile.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).